Understanding the Benefits and Risks of Deionized (DI) Water

 Deionized water is the water of choice in many factory and manufacturing settings because manufacturers want to avoid the buildup of salts on machinery.

-Deionized water may be used to cool, lubricate machines and other applications in an industrial setting.
+Deionized water may be used to cool and lubricate machines and other applications in an industrial setting.

 Deionized water can be used to manufacture cosmetics, medicines, and also processed foods.

 Meanwhile, some health experts recommend deionized water for short-term use only to detoxify the body.
 However, if you choose to detox this way, you should seek the advice of a health expert.
-According to the World Health Organization, they can monitor your progress to make sure you don’t overdo it.
+According to the World Health Organization, they can monitor your progress to ensure you don’t overdo it.

-If you are concerned with the ions lost in the process of deionization as you take the water, it can be easily obtained through eating a well-balanced meal.
+If you are concerned about the ions lost in deionization as you drink water, you can easily obtain them by eating a well-balanced meal.

 Converting Tap Water into DI Water

-The process of deionization exchanges all of the charged ions found in tap water for Hydrogen and Hydroxyl ions.
-This process helps to form the water molecule, H2O.
+Deionization exchanges all the charged ions in tap water for Hydrogen and Hydroxyl ions, helping form the water molecule H2O.

-The deionization or ion exchange process results in true purified water “blank”; nothing but water in its purest form.
+The deionization or ion exchange process results in true purified water, which is “blank”—nothing but water in its purest form.

-The deionized water then takes on the characteristics of any solution or chemistry that is added to it.
-Good quality deionized water will measure approximately 18.2 megohms of resistivity with a temperature-compensated resistivity meter.
+The deionized water then takes on the characteristics of any solution or chemistry added to it.
+A temperature-compensated resistivity meter will measure approximately 18.2 megohms of resistivity for good-quality deionized water.

 So how do we get there?
 It involves a deionization process that uses high-purity resin to initiate an exchange cycle, cleansing the water of unwanted ions.
-However, the configuration of equipment for this process varies widely depending on several factors.
+However, the equipment configuration for this process varies widely depending on several factors.

 Risk of Using the Deionized Water

 Deionized water can be harmful to your health.
-While there are serious concerns about how deionized water can affect one’s health, it is best to use it for industrial purposes only.
+Because of serious concerns about its effects, it is best to use it for industrial purposes only.

 Here are some of the risks that you should take note of: